By developing supportive tools and resources

 - A laminated, wallet-sized reference card

-These written materials may be downloaded at mymsaa.org/search and the reference card may be ordered online.
+These written materials may be downloaded at mymsaa.org/search.
 Individuals without internet access may request this same information by calling MSAA at (800) 532-7667.

 My MS Resource Locator®: Given the complex and ever-changing nature of multiple sclerosis, people living with MS and their care partners often need access to a wide array of accurate, targeted information and reliable resources.
 Unfortunately, navigating the vastness of the internet to locate MS-specific information can be challenging and lead to frustration and poor health decisions.
 As a result, MSAA has created an MS-specific, online database known as My MS Resource Locator.